-The LMB and CambridgeAWiSE recently held their 9th annual ‘What next in your career’ event at the LMB.
-Three recent LMB alumni returned to discuss their respective career experiences.
-The networking event welcomed nearly 70 early career researchers from all over Cambridge to hear about these different career opportunities.
+The LMB and CambridgeAWiSE recently held their 10th annual ‘What next for your career in science’ event at the LMB.
+Three speakers from diverse scientific industries discussed their respective professional experiences.
+The networking event welcomed early career researchers from all over Cambridge to hear about these different career opportunities.

 The LMB is delighted to announce the arrival of Joseph Yeeles to the LMB’s PNAC Division, to work on mechanisms of chromosome replication.
 Rapid and accurate chromosome replication is essential for maintaining genome stability.
 The process poses a major challenge to cells because a huge number of DNA bases must be copied despite the presence of obstacles, such as DNA damage, that can impede the progress of the replication machinery.

 LMB Group Leader, Greg Jefferis, has been elected as one of 15 new FENS Kavli Scholars.
 This prestigious European neuroscience award is sponsored by FENS (Federation of European Neuroscience Societies) and the Kavli Foundation.

 The first FENS-Kavli Scholars were announced in 2014 and there are now 35 scholars in total.
 These young, independent European neuroscience investigators have been chosen for their scientific excellence, originality of their research, and promise for the future.

 The LMB’s Danielle Mersch and Nicola Smyllie along with other leading female scientists from the region took to their soapboxes on Saturday 2nd July in Cambridge Market Square, to showcase their science to the public.